What is a “codex”, you ask? Good question. In simplest terms, it’s a book.

 Hold on!
-While that is true, it doesn’t quite explain the full and wonderful reality of an ancient codex, particularly when we are talking about the famous Codex Sinaiticus, which has special significance for those of us who read the Bible.
-(When you read the word “Sinaiticus”, think Sinai, as in desert.
+That is true, but it doesn’t quite explain the full reality of an ancient codex, precisely when we’re talking about the famous Codex Sinaiticus, which has special significance for those of us who read the Bible.
+(When you read the word “Sinaiticus”, think Sinai, as in the desert of Sinai.
 We’ll explain further below.)
 The photo at the top of this post features a portion of a single page of this glorious book.

-But let’s start at codex square one before we move on to the subject of the famous codex.
-By the way, “codices” is the plural of codex.
+But let’s start at codex square one before we move on to the subject of the famous codex (plural, codices).

 A cumbersome system